Tinkidinki/tools-i-like/quantinf.md

 ## Important Issue:
 There is a function called `flip.m` in the library.
 This interferes with a MATLAB library function `flip.m`, and this interference somehow results in legends not showing up on plots in MATLAB.

-I have changed the function `flip.m` to `spin_flip.m`, and also all the corresponding calls to this function to the same name.
+I have changed the function `flip.m` to `spin_flip.m`, and also all the corresponding calls to this function to the same name in my installations.